telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

     </script>

-## Handling Kendo UI AutoComplete events
+## Handle AutoComplete Events

-You can subscribe to all [events](/api/web/autocomplete#events) exposed by Kendo UI autocomplete:
+You can subscribe to all [events](/api/web/autocomplete#events) exposed by Kendo UI AutoComplete:

-### WebForms - subscribe by handler name
+### WebForms - Subscribe by Handler Name

     <%: Html.Kendo().AutoComplete()
         .Name("autocomplete")